frictionlessdata/datapackage/content/docs/specifications/data-package.md

 #### Required Properties

-The `resources` property is required, with at least one resource.
+The `resources` property is `REQUIRED`, with at least one resource.

 #### Recommended Properties